harangp/tfjsctcloss/README.md

 # Tensorflow.JS CTC loss implementation

 Tensorflow's JS as of now (2021.12.23) lacks a native implementation of the CTC loss.
 There's even a ticket requesting contribution: [1759](https://github.com/tensorflow/tfjs/issues/1759), but the last time it was touched was in October, 2019.
 Even if there are some resources available calculating the loss itself from an imput, they are not plugabble into the layered model infrastructure we all love.

 For practical purposes, I've decided to dive into the academic papers, and have a shot at it - in the meantime I'd like to deepen my knowledge of TypeScript and Tensorflow.

-The goal of this project is to finalize a CTC loss calculator to enable pure Tensorflow.JS implementation to work on either server side (with tfjs-node) and browser side (with tfjs-webgl).
+The goal of this project is to finalize a CTC loss calculator to enable pure Tensorflow.JS implementation to work on either server side (with tfjs-node) and browser side (with tfjs-webgl) too.

 ## What will you find here